NFT-Guild/NFT-Swap-Infrastructure-Templates/doc/deploy-specific-swap.md

 ## Serialize the plutus script
 Time has come to build your unique swap pool contract.
 This is accomplished with the following command.
-This works in the way that the `specific-swap` executable compiles your minting policy using two parameters (following --)
+This works in the way that the `specific-swap` executable compiles your contract using three parameters (following --)
 | Parameter | Description | Example |
 | --- | --- | --- |
 | 1 | filename to save your plutus script as | `plutus-scripts/specificswap-0-6.plutus` |